 Students must adhere to all Health and Safety regulations.
 Failure to do so will be treated as a breach of discipline.
-Refer to the appropriate Health and Safety policies.

 3.3.8.
 General Education Modules

 Students must comply with the university's General Education requirement.
 This includes the following standalone General Education modules which comprise of: